HIGH TOR PLAYERS

 Open auditions are held for each High Tor Players production, and new members are always welcome.

-For more information or to express an interest in auditioning, please Get In Touch.
+For more information or to express an interest in auditioning, please Get In Touch, or you can email Alicia Bloundele here.

 Characters

 Below is a breakdown of the various roles available.
-Please don't feel that you have to audition for a specific role, and likewise, even if you don't see a role which you think fits you, you may be surprised to find that the director might!
-There are 17 characters in the play, so this will be an exciting ensemble production which suits a wide range of experience.
+There are 13 characters in the play, so this will be an ensemble production which suits a wide range of experience.